chrisy/ptptest/README.md

-* If the sender does not hear from the receiver regarding a transfer after some period of time it may forget any state is has about the transfer and refuse future requests regarding the transfer.
+* If the sender does not hear from the receiver regarding a transfer after some period of time it may forget any state is has about the transfer and ignore future requests regarding the transfer.

-# Future work.
+# Future work

 In no particular order: